mohammedali1337/42-CPP-Modules/README.md

 | **CPP 09** | **Advanced STL**, Ford-Johnson Algorithm, Reverse Polish Notation. |

 ## 🛠️ Usage
-Each module has its own directory.
+Each module has its own directory and Makefile.
 To test a specific exercise:

 1. Navigate to the directory:
    ```bash